Building your application

 • fetch: An internal fetch function that can be used to make requests to other API routes without worrying about the origin of the URL.

-An API route is expected to return JSON or a Response object.
 An example of an API route that returns products from a certain category and brand is shown below:

 import type { APIEvent } from "@solidjs/start/server";